 Once inside, you will notice the beautiful stone floor surrounding you that is still over 80 percent original.
 You can also view all of the tombs of famous people like Raphael and King Victor Emmanuel II.

 16. Day Trip to Tivoli

-Tivoli’s highlights are the Villa d’Este, Hadrian’s Villa and the Villa Gregoriana.
+Tivoli’s highlights are the Villa d’Este, Hadrian’s Villa, and the Villa Gregoriana.
 Avoid going on Monday if you want to visit the Villa d’Este, and trust us, you want to visit this villa, as the Villa d’Este is closed on Monday.
-We tell you all about our awesome trip to Tivoli in our post, Tivoli-The Perfect Day Trip from Rome.

 17. Uncover Years of History in Pompeii

 A town truly frozen in time has to be on everyone’s list of things to do in Rome.
 Now, of course, Pompeii is not in Rome, but it is close enough to do a day trip, or better yet, do an overnight in Capri as we did before going to Pompeii.